syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 Welcome to your personal Kubernetes cluster! 🏡

-You can see two tabs on the top left.
+There are two tabs on the top left.
 One named `K8s Shell` tab and the other `Code editor`.

 Throughout this course you will use `K8s Shell` to interact with your Kubernetes (K8s) cluster.